oprince/JBFullStack29/Ex/2022-01-24/README.md

 Update the locations view:
 - Run Ajax query to retreive cities.json from the WebServer
 - Filter only cities with `"country": "IL"`.
-You may use [jsonpath](https://www.w3resource.com/JSON/JSONPath-with-JavaScript.php), or any other search algorithm.
 - Build a select elements for the cities you have selected
 - Use the selected city for the openweather query at Home view